LFMoya01/Luis-s_portfolio/README.md

 A brief collection of my data analysis projects showcasing various skills and techniques in the field of data analysis.
 It is only an insight to my habilites and also you can read more about my [mindset](https://github.com/LFMoya01/Luis-s_portfolio/blob/main/My%20mindset).

-## Project 1: Chile deforestation and relationship with net carbon emissions
+## Project: Chile deforestation and relationship with net carbon emissions

 - **Description**: The main purpose of this project is to visualize the relationship between the net carbon emissions and the deforestation in the country for a forest canopy threshold of 75 percent.
 - **Tools and Technologies**: Python 3.11.7 running on Visual Studio Code, Jupyter Notebooks, Pandas, Matplotlib & seaborn.